AlexanderNorton/Clanbutton/README.md

 # Clanbutton
+www.clanbutton.com
-The app that allows gamers to team-up at the touch of a button.
+Android/iOS app that allows gamers to team-up at the touch of a button.
 To view this project's progress, feel free to check out our [Trello sprint board](https://trello.com/b/bvCITjii/sprint-board).

 **Table of contents**